 - Kidney disease

-If you have any medical condition and take medicines for it, talk to your health care provider before becoming pregnant.
-Exposure to certain drugs in the womb may increase your baby's risk of developing problems that can lead to high blood pressure.
+Also talk to your provider before becoming pregnant if you take medicine for a health problem.
+Exposure to certain drugs in the womb may increase your baby's risk for developing problems that can lead to high blood pressure.

 Hypertension - infants